Swamy-s-Tech-Skills-Academy-AI-ML-Data/promptengg-inaction/docs/PromptEngineering.md

 ### 1. Zero-Shot Prompting

-**Definition:** Asking the model to perform a task without providing any examples, relying solely on its pre-trained knowledge.
+**Definition:** Asking the model to perform a task without providing any examples, relying solely on its pre-trained knowledge and the instruction itself.

 **When to Use:**

-- Simple, well-defined tasks
+- Simple, well-defined tasks that are common in training data
 - When the model has sufficient training on the topic
 - Quick testing of model capabilities
+- Tasks with clear, unambiguous instructions
+- When you want to test baseline performance

 **Example:**